© 2014 WebMD, LLC. All rights reserved.

 - Chronic bronchitis: Repeated, frequent episodes of productive cough, usually caused by smoking.
 Breathing also becomes difficult in this form of COPD.

 - Pneumonia: Infection in one or both lungs.
-Bacteria, especially Streptococcus pneumoniae, are the most common cause.
+Bacteria, especially Streptococcus pneumoniae, are the most common cause, but pneumonia may also be caused by a virus.

 - Asthma: The lungs' airways (bronchi) become inflamed and can spasm, causing shortness of breath and wheezing.
 Allergies, viral infections, or air pollution often trigger asthma symptoms.